 Heat the oven to 400°F. Combine the cranberries, onion and jalapeños in a 9x13-inch baking dish.
 Toss with the oil and sugar.
 Sprinkle with salt.
 Roast 30 minutes or until the cranberries are soft and the juices have thickened.
 No need to stir.

 Cool the cranberries and toss with the shredded cabbage.
 Season with salt, as needed.
 Cover and refrigerate to allow the flavors to meld.
+Add a spoonful of mayonnaise, if you'd like it to be creamy.
 Makes about 7 cups.